 In certain operational areas, the Board delegates responsibility to standing committees (for example, Finance, Congress Agenda, and Nominations and Performance).
 Ad hoc committees may be established to achieve specific goals or strategies as required.

-RSL NSW’s governing document is the Constitution, which includes organisational By-Laws and regulations.
+RSL NSW’s governing document is the Constitution.
 The Constitution operates in conjunction with the RSL NSW Act.

 Sub-Branches are divided into 23 districts around NSW.
 16 districts are in country areas and seven are in the metropolitan area.
 Representatives from sub-Branches make up the District Councils.